Last Updated on 07/10/2025

 To evaluate the impact of site speed on SEO, employ a free speed test tool like Google’s PageSpeed Insights.

-This tool not only gauges your website’s speed but also provides insights into factors that might be adversely affecting your site speed and, consequently, your SEO.
+This tool measures your website’s speed and provides insights into factors that may negatively impact your site speed and, consequently, your SEO.

 Your website’s performance assessment involves Google’s Speed Score, utilizing data extracted from the Chrome User Experience Report.

-It takes into account metrics like DOMContentLoaded (DCL) and First Contentful Paint (FCP).
+It considers metrics like DOMContentLoaded (DCL) and First Contentful Paint (FCP).

 What Are the Core Web Vitals?